Amoghazy/FinalNodeProject/README.md

 The E-commerce App is released under the [MIT License](LICENSE).

+## Deployment

+I deployed this project on [onrender site](https://onrender.com) and this is the link [https://e-commerce-app-dkd7.herokuapp.com ]

 ## Contact

 For any questions, feedback, or collaboration opportunities, please reach out to us via email or our social media profiles: